mccaffers/backtesting-engine-cpp/README.md

 ### Build dependencies

-`libpqxx` is built once via CMake. `boost-decimal` is header-only and pulled in via `add_subdirectory` from the top-level `CMakeLists.txt` — nothing to build.
+`libpqxx` is built once via CMake. `boost-decimal` is header-only and pulled in via `add_subdirectory` from the top-level `CMakeLists.txt`, nothing to build.
 The script below handles the libpqxx build:

 ```
 bash ./scripts/build_dep.sh